ropellad/LDD3-Notes/Chapter__13_USB_Drivers.md

   - If the USB driver bound to this interface uses the USB major number, this variable contains the minor number assigned by the USB core to the interface.
 This is valid only after a successful call to usb_register_dev

 USB drivers do not really need to be aware of the other structure fields in `struct usb_interface`.

-# %% go over what the minor number is for the usb driver ^^

 #### Configurations